Jiroda/MusicPlaylistManager/README.md

   * I would favor availability and partition tolerance from the CAP theorem and settle with eventual consistency.
   * Horizontal scaling / sharding will be prefered as opposed to vertical scaling.
-    Replicating the data across multiple hosts will can be considered inorder to ensure high availability.
+    Replicating the data across multiple hosts can be considered inorder to ensure high availability.
   * The ideal protocol would be HTTP and the CRUD operations on the playlists can be built as RESTful apis behind an API gateway which could then be load balanced.
   * REST resources will make access to data much more efficient, PUT POST and DELETE methods could be leveraged.
   * Each operation needs to be transactional to ensure the data is persisted correctly.
-  * The unique identifier in this change file will be the playlistIds which inturn could have 1 to many songIds.
+  * The unique identifier in this change file is the playlistId which inturn could have 1 to many songIds.
 Each playlist id is associated to an userId
     Going by the userId and then by playlistId could make data retrieval and updates much faster.
   * Usage of a message queue such as Apache Kafka or RabbitMQ could be considered for a Publisher-Subscriber model in case of a stream of changes hitting the system.
   * Consistent hashing is a must in order to service requests in a distributed way.

 * If we need the application to be highly secure

   * I would consider an AuthZ and AuthN for added security.
-OAuth is wellknow and we can whitelist clients based on client Ids to avoid unauthorized access.
+OAuth is wellknown and we can whitelist clients based on client Ids to avoid unauthorized access.
     The above features could very well be built in the REST web service layer